 The only way to visit Bhutan is through an all-inclusive package booked through a Bhutanese travel agent.
 At the same time, you’re supporting highly sustainable tourism, and you won’t have to do much to plan your trip.
 Each package costs about $250-$350 USD per day, which includes accommodations, transport, guides, and meals.
 It should be noted that the cost of packages varies depending on the season.

-Getting a visa to Syria will cost you much as you will need the help of a local travel company.
+Getting a visa to Syria will cost you much as you will need a local travel company's help.
 If you do not have a guide, you should stay in Damascus and Aleppo.